March Madness 2027 Betting Guide Odds, Bracket, Picks & How to Bet

 FAQs – Most Searched March Madness Questions

-The NCAA Tournament features 68 teams, 32 automatic qualifiers and 36 at‑large bids.
+The NCAA Tournament features 68 teams.